-Private Bursey had not been selected to serve in any of the first six drafts; he was to have been posted in Scotland for some twenty-five weeks before his turn would come.
-When it did come, his draft would be dispatched directly to France.
+Lance Corporal Butler had not been selected to serve in any of the first seven drafts; he was to be posted in Scotland for some eight months altogether before his turn would come.
+When it did come, his draft was dispatched directly to France.

-(Right below: British troops disembark at an earlier time of the Great War at Rouen en route to the Western Front. - from Illustration)
+(Right: British troops disembark at Rouen on their way to the Western Front. - from Illustration)

-On June 25 the 7th Re-enforcement Draft from Ayr passed through the English south-coast port of Southampton en route to the Continent, Private Bursey among its ranks.
-On the morrow, the 26th, the detachment disembarked in Rouen, capital city of Normandy, and site of the large British Expeditionary Force Base Depot.
-There the draft was to spend several days undergoing final training and organization\ before proceeding to its rendezvous with the Newfoundland Battalion, it just having experienced the maelstrom of a place called Beaumont-Hamel.
+On July 9, the Eighth Re-enforcement Draft from Ayr, Lance Corporal Butler one of its non-commissioned officers, passed through the English south-coast port of Southampton en route to the Continent.
+On the morrow, the 10th, the detachment disembarked in Rouen, capital city of Normandy, and site of the large British Expeditionary Force Base Depot which had been established there.
+There the draft spent time in final training and organization before proceeding on to its rendezvous with the 1st Battalion.

-\Apparently the standard length of time for this final training at the outset of the war had been ten days - although this was to become more and more flexible as the War progressed - in areas near Rouen, Étaples, LeHavre and Harfleur that became known notoriously to the troops as the Bull Rings.
+The standard length of time for this final training at the outset of the war had been ten days - although this was to become more and more flexible as the War progressed - in areas near Rouen, Étaples, LeHavre and Harfleur that became known notoriously to the troops as the Bull Rings.